What can be considered as a sleeping problem? Symptoms of insomnia (sleeping problems) are:

 - Lack of sleep causes aggravated aging of the skin.
-Sleeping problems that stay for a longer period cause an increase in the production of stress hormones.
+Sleeping problems that stay for a more extended period cause an increase in the production of stress hormones.
 They act on the collagen in your skin, which is responsible for elasticity and softness.
 Sleeping problems also reduces the number of growth hormones that are produced.
-We need this hormone to build muscles, have healthy skin and strong bones.
+We need this hormone to build muscles, have healthy skin, and strong bones.

 - Lack of sleep causes memory problems.
 It appears that weight is also connected to your sleep.